cybersteam/daowiz_main/commissions.md

 <!--Page commissions-->
 <br>
-Daowiz does musical, artwork and technological commissions for various clients across a variety of industries.. our work is always environmentally focused, creating the next level of life on planet earth.
+Ivan does musical, artwork and technological commissions for various clients across a variety of industries..
+"My work is always environmentally focused, creating the next level of life on planet earth."
 <br>